Strawberry Polish Club

 Our Multi 2 shows a 6-card weak two of either major.

-Muiderberg twos
+Muiderberg 2M

 Unusual 2NT opening